blaze/blaze/docs/source/eclass.rst

 :Manifest:
     Evaluation is done immedietely for every operation.
 Expression graph has at most a depth of 1.
-Shape and type checking is done at immedietely.

 :Delayed:
     Evaluation is delayed until explictly compiled.
 Expression graph has unlimited depth.
-Shape and type checking is done at compile-time.

 The eclass of the application of an operator to operands is decided by mapping the following decision procedure over all